Postgraduate Residence Studios (PReS)

 Application forms and references will be rated by a short-listing panel assessing professional practice, academic ability, experience, motivation, suitability for training etc.

 All shortlisted candidates will be given some choreographic, writing and collaborative tasks and they will be invited to participate in an interview where the candidate’s suitability, motivation and experience to follow this residency will be considered.

-In case you have any questions and queries, please do not hesitate to contact the Director of PReS:
+In case you have any questions and queries, please do not hesitate to contact the Organizer and Training Mentor of PReS: